NLDInterns2019/nld-pool-league/README.md

 4. Now go back to the **Application** section and you should see **API Explorer Application** on your applications list
 5. Click the **API Explorer Application** and go to **Settings**
 6. Note down the **domain**, **Client ID** and **Client Secret**
-7. Now set your machine environment variables as follow:
+7. Navigate to the Start menu and type **env** into the search bar and clicm on **Edit environment variables for your account**
+8. Now create the following new variables by clicking **New...**:
-    > !CASE SENSITIVE!
+    > CASE SENSITIVE!
     >
     > CLIENT_ID = Your Client ID (ex: eKibnMg57hfzscymY5b91KLeRsCPI0P1)
     >
     > CLIENT_SECRET = Your Client Secret (ex: zQnSA-eweUgb7cPU0x5qpc5FGcdioHJHPiX1c9BXtD_aw2VZLictvovWyF7_pSim)
     >
     > DOMAIN = Your Domain (ex: dev-jo-ek7-n.auth0.com)
+9. Restart your IDE
-8. That's it!
+10. That's it!
 You are all set

 ### **Installation**